scopeusc/scope-f18/lesson-3/README.md

     ipc.send('close-main-window');
 });
 ```
-Finally, define the close button as non-draggable by adding this attribute to index.css:
+Finally, define the close button as non-draggable by adding this attribute to **index.css**:
 ```
 .settings {
     ...